 The Host Club is obliged to collect a \$10 levy for each competition day ticket sold, \$5 per spectator ticket payable to the Association and forward such monies owing to the Association, no later than the one month after the championship (2024 AGM).
+Please also include an informal report due one month after the championship.

-A set of accounts and a written report is to be submitted to the Association at the AGM following the event.
+A set of final accounts and a written report is to be submitted to the Association at the AGM following the event.